file-icons/atom/CONTRIBUTING.md

 	<dt>New icons:</dt>
 	<dd>
 		This should be used for icons that are quite literally <em>new</em>.
-		This may be a custom glyph (added in the process described above), or provided by an existing icon file.
+		This may be a custom glyph, or provided by an existing icon file.
 	</dd>

 	<dt>Support:</dt>